Luiza's Newsletter

 • After OpenAI released GPT-5, Elon Musk's xAI released Grok 4 for free globally.
 The two companies’ CEOs’ disputes go beyond the AI race, with Musk publicly calling Altman a “liar” (see my post for more details of the latest fight).
 OpenAI is also suing Musk over allegations of harassment, and Musk's attempt to have the lawsuit dismissed was rejected.

-• George Hinton, considered one of the “godfathers of AI,” after estimating that there was a 10% to 20% chance that AI would displace humans completely, said that we should build “'maternal instincts' into AI models, so 'they really care about people' even once the technology becomes more powerful than humans.”
+• Geoffrey Hinton, considered one of the “godfathers of AI,” after estimating that there was a 10% to 20% chance that AI would displace humans completely, said that we should build “'maternal instincts' into AI models, so 'they really care about people' even once the technology becomes more powerful than humans.”
 I have so many questions (maybe even more as a mother myself), including: Can machines have "maternal instincts"?
 Should we use this type of analogy?
 Can machines "care" about people?
 Is this the right terminology?
 Are instincts or feelings programmable?
 Is this proposal technically implementable?
 Should we develop machines that put human existence in danger?
 Read my full commentary here.

 • The AI company Perplexity offered to buy Chrome (Google's browser) for $34.5 billion after Google lost the antitrust lawsuit proposed by the U.S. Department of Justice.
 It is interesting to see how the tech industry is reorganizing and how AI companies have become increasingly powerful, including among investors.
 A reminder that Perplexity is currently valued at $18 billion (much less than its bid), but said that it has investors to back its offer.